pcotret/litex-wiki/Feedback-Contribution-Support.md

 We think LiteX could be useful and offer some innovative solutions for some projects, but we are also aware it's not perfect and/or will not be the solution for everyone/every project.
 If you are interested by the project and **want to contribute, please do!**, if the only thing that works for you with LiteX is making you angry, we're not sure the right project is for you :) (but are open to constructive criticism).

-## **How to create an issue when you have an idea?**
+## **How to create an issue when you just have an idea?**

-Please **just feel free to create an issue to share your ideas with us**, if you also have ideas on the implementation,  we encourage you to try it (that's how you'll learn and progress!) and submit it in the issue or even in a PR.
+Please **just feel free to create an issue to share your idea with us**, if you also have ideas on the implementation,  we encourage you to try it (that's how you'll learn and progress!) and submit it in the issue or even in a PR.
 LiteX community is **very welcoming** and we could give you directions/advices to implement your idea or do the implementation ourselves if that's something interesting for the whole project.

 ## **How to create an issue when it does not work?**